More about: Anne Frank House in Amsterdam Tickets and Tours

 If you've decided to travel to Amsterdam, don't hesitate to check out our 10 tips for travelling to Amsterdam!

-Top things you can't miss at the Anne Frank Museum
+What are the main things you can't miss at the Anne Frank Museum?

-The Anne Frank Museum in Amsterdam, as you know, takes the physical space where Anne Frank lived before she was found, and recreates the space so that you can enter fully into her tragic story.
+The Anne Frank House in Amsterdam, as you know, takes the physical space in which Anne Frank lived before she was found, and recreates the space so that you can enter fully into her tragic story.
 Here's a summary of the best things to see in this museum:

 The Secret Annex